Granada, Spain

 When we asked people living in Granada about club and activities where newcomers can meet others, they responded:

 "Expats in Granada can join a variety of clubs and activities, such as language exchange groups, hiking clubs, and book clubs.
 Expats can also meet people by attending local festivals, joining a gym, or taking classes at a local university.
 Additionally, many expats find it helpful to join online forums and social media groups dedicated to expats living in Granada.
-This can be a great way to meet people and learn more about the city," remarked one expat living in Granada, Spain.
+This can be a great way to meet people and learn more about the city," wrote one member in Granada.

 With over 40 years of professional experience, Balcells Group provides legal advice on immigration, business, real estate, and tax.
 They help individuals, companies, investors, students, entrepreneurs, highly-qualified professionals, digital nomads, and more, to enjoy successful law processes in Spain by guiding their clients every step of the way.
 They speak Spanish, English, Catalan and Russian.